WET-tool/glm-api/README.md

 A FastAPI interface to the General Lake Model or a simple water balance modal adapted from DAMCAT logic.

-The FastAPI application published the following endpoints:
+The FastAPI application publishes the following endpoints:

 * `inputs_files`: Run GLM simulation and receive all outputs (including netcdf) in a zip file.
 * `inputs_csv_files`: Run GLM simulation and receive all CSV outputs (excluding netcdf) in a zip file.